 The second most endangered river is Sanna River, in Austria.
 It is considered to be the shortest recognizable river in Europe.
 This whitewater river was the site of several world championships.
 The river has a lot of aesthetic value to the visitors as well.

 The major cause which threw the river into the endangered list category is the hydropower project which aimed at building a hydroelectric dam on the Sanna River.
 The mere greed of commercial gain is costing the river its existence.

 3. Jondachi River, Ecuador

-The river has now lost its originality and had become a mere host for the hydropower projects.
-The commercial activities have interrupted the natural fauna and fauna of the river.
+The river has now lost its originality and has become a mere host for hydropower projects.
+Commercial activities have interrupted the natural fauna and fauna of the river.

 4. Zambezi River, Zambia, Africa

-Known as the best whitewater runs in the world, this is the most favourite place for the high adventurous rafters.
+Known as the best whitewater runs in the world, this is a favorite place for the highly adventurous rafters.
 This river is known for its beauty and biodiversity.
 The most dangerous threat to this river is the proposed Batoka George Dam project.

-This project is expected to flood this area, subsequently, the recreational activities are to be banned in the upper Zambezi regions.
-This is one of the best examples to quote how commercial activities are running nature.
+This project is expected to flood this area.
+Subsequently, recreational activities are to be banned in the upper Zambezi regions.
+This is one of the best examples to quote how commercial activities ruin nature.